objnf-dev/srs-docker/README.md

 This repository includes a demo of `Dockerfile` to build a docker image contains [LiveGO Media Server](https://github.com/gwuhaolin/livego) on Cent OS.

-If you want to use the image directly,you can push a ready-made image([See it on Docker Hub](https://hub.docker.com/r/zhouweitong/srs-docker/builds/)).Feel free to try it!
+If you want to use the image directly,you can push a ready-made image([See it on Docker Hub](https://hub.docker.com/r/zhouweitong/srs-docker/tags/)).Feel free to try it!

+### Feature:
+Lightweight,easy to use and cross-platform.

+### Notice:
+The stability of the server is not tested yet.Take it at your own risk.

 ### Pull command: